-- structures of trade receivables for trade finance. - Enhance the role of export credit agencies to match the financing needs of export companies. - Note: Finance Ministers Deputies are developing a tracking approach to monitor progress on implementing plans and principles to strengthen financial systems. - The IMF and World Bank, in consultation and cooperation with the relevant international organisations, are to compile an initial matrix of such key standards.

-Global Assessment

-- Conduct an assessment of the market framework within which international capital flows take place and evaluate the adequacy of current governance structures and management of the global financial system. - Finance Ministers Deputies have been working on initiatives aimed at strengthening the global financial system (as directed by Leaders in 1998). - Finance Ministers Deputies to report to Leaders in 1999, including the work of the Global Stability Forum (highly leveraged institutions, offshore centres, short term capital flows, and involving the private sector in crisis prevention and resolution).
+structures of trade receivables for trade finance.
+Enhance the role of export credit agencies to match the financing needs of export companies. • Note: Finance Ministers Deputies are developing a tracking approach to monitor progress on implementing plans and principles to strengthen financial systems. • The IMF and World Bank, in consultation and cooperation with the relevant international organisations, are to compile an initial matrix of such key standards.
+Global Assessment - Conduct an assessment of the market framework within which international capital flows take place and evaluate the adequacy of current governance structures and management of the global financial system.
+Finance Ministers Deputies have been working on initiatives aimed at strengthening the global financial system (as directed by Leaders in 1998). • Finance Ministers Deputies to report to Leaders in 1999, including the work of the Global Stability Forum (highly leveraged institutions, offshore centres, short term capital flows, and involving the private sector in crisis prevention and resolution).

-ABAC RECOMMENDATION WHAT APEC HAS ALREADY DONE WHAT APEC PLANS TO DO EARLY VOLUNTARY SECTORAL LIBERALIZATION ABAC supports conclusion of an EVSL package that is: 16 economies participated Tariff elements in Inclusive - all 15 in the EVSL process and six other sectors sectors should move agreed on a framework for referred to WTO by

-- forward as a group; - Comprehensive as many products as possible should be included in each sector; and - Credible all member economies should endorse the trade liberalization work plans for each sector; flexibility should be in - addressing tariffs (endrates, end-dates, product coverage and flexibility provisions), facilitation and ecotech.
+ABAC RECOMMENDATION WHAT APEC HAS ALREADY DONE WHAT APEC PLANS TO DO EARLY VOLUNTARY SECTORAL LIBERAL EARLY VOLUNTARY SECTORAL LIBERALIZATION ABAC supports conclusion of an EVSL package that is: Inclusive - all 15 sectors should move forward as a group; Comprehensive - as many products as possible should be included in each sector; and Credible - all member economies should endorse the trade liberalization work plans for each sector; flexibility should be in 16 economies participated in the EVSL process and agreed on a framework for addressing tariffs (end- rates, end-dates, product coverage and flexibility provisions), facilitation and ecotech.
 Ministers agreed to begin implementation of facilitation, ecotech and other initiatives according to the agreed schedule in the initial 9 sectors.
-They also agreed to improve and build on this progress by trying to conclude a - APEC Trade Ministers in June.
+They also agreed to improve and build on this progress by trying to conclude a • Tariff elements in six other sectors referred to WTO by APEC Trade Ministers in June.
 Non-tariff, facilitation and ecotech programmes to be developed.

 the form of staging of tariff cuts, not opting out of sectors or product coverage. broader agreement in the WTO on the tariff elements, where informal consultations have begun, in 1999.
 Work programs have been put in place to implement the non-tariff measures, facilitation and ecotech elements of the first nine sectors.
 Economies have begun identifying NTMs as a basis for further action to reduce or remove them.
 APEC Telecommunications Ministers finalized agreement in one other sector, on an MRA for telecommunications equipment, in June 1998.
 Eight economies are beginning implementation in 1999.
 An implementation project is now underway with TILF funding.
-FOONOMIC AND TECHNICAL COOPERA 70 ECONOMIC AND TECHNICAL COOPERAT TION (PARTNERSHIP FOR EQUITABLE GROWTI н) Troika of APEC Trade Ministers should serve as ex officio members of PEG's Board of Directors to represent all APEC economies.
+ECONOMIC AND TECHNICAL COOPERAT ION (PARTNERSHIP FOR EQUITABLE GROWTI 4) Troika of APEC Trade Ministers should serve as ex officio members of PEG's Board of Directors to represent all APEC economies.
 Some Economic Leaders should serve on PEG's Council of Advisors.
 SMALL AND MEDIUM ENTERPRISES a.
-Initiatives to create a favorable financial environment • Create financial institutions to support (Recommendations have been forwarded to the APEC Finance Technical Working Group for advice
+Initiatives to create a favorable financial environment Create financial institutions to support (Recommendations have been forwarded to the APEC Finance Technical Working Group for advice